NSW Perinatal Data Collection (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 Up to 2010, the question asked at data collection was: Did you smoke at all during pregnancy?
 From 2011, there are two questions asked: Did you smoke at all during the first half of pregnancy? and: Did you smoke at all during the second half of pregnancy?
 The revised questions provide more opportunity for women to report their smoking history, and are likely to produce a more reliable measure of smoking rates in pregnancy than the original question.

-• The proportion of babies with low birth weight remained stable over the period from 2011 to 2015 at around 6%.
+• The proportion of babies with low birth weight remained stable over the period, ranging from 6.1% to 6.6%.

 The health of Australian mothers and babies is generally good by world standards.
 Maternal deaths are rare, and perinatal mortality rates are low.